updated October 29, 2022

 Oseltamivir can also be prescribed for prevention, if you know you have had close contact with someone with confirmed influenza, such as a household member.
 It’s only effective though for that episode, a 10 day course taken as soon as possible after exposure.

-Xofluza, generic baloxavir, is for treatment of uncomplicated influenza for children and adults 12 years and older, who have been sick for no more than 38 hours.
+Xofluza, generic baloxavir, is for treatment of uncomplicated influenza for children and adults 12 years and older, who have been sick for no more than 48 hours.
 Patients take 2 tablets as a single dose.
-It is not approved to prevent influenza.
+It can also be used post exposure .

 Home care of influenza